-If a student needs to drive an unregistered vehicle to campus, temporary parking permits are available from the front office.
+If a student needs to drive an unregistered vehicle to campus, temporary parking permits are available from the Student Support office.
 Temporary permits are valid for up to five days and limit parking to designated areas only.
-Temporary permits should be hung from the rear-view mirror and returned to the front office upon expiration.
+Temporary permits should be hung from the rear-view mirror and returned to the Student Support office upon expiration.